UNSW Case Study: How to make science animation for online courses

 Storytelling is the key to using 2D motion graphic for science animation

 When animating, storytelling perfectly explains the complicated process.
 As you can see, we don’t need the rock’s 3D visual that perfectly looks like the real one.
-What is necessary here is to make the content easier to understand, through the movement and change.
+What is necessary here is to make the content easier to understand, through movement and change.

 Add in some sound effects and the video is ready to be delivered